5.0 KiB

 Reditects: You can send the output of a command to a file instead of the standard output/error streams.

-redirects stderr into stdout.
+COMMAND > FILEredirects stdout of COMMAND into FILE.COMMAND 2>FILEredirects stderr into FILE.COMMAND 2>&1redirects stderr into stdout.
 You can have multiple redirects per command though more than two usually don’t make sense.
-The most common example of this is redirecting stderr to stdout and the combined stdout into a file like so:COMMAND > FILE 2>&1
+The most common example of this is redirecting stderr to stdout and the combined stdout into a file like so:COMMAND > FILE 2>&1. -

 Pipes: The output of one command can be used as the input of another: